The image above is a screenshot from the home page of “The Wayback Machine“, which is explained below.

 The book has, among other things, descriptions of driving tours one could take at that time around Wisconsin.
 The “Madison to Richland Center” drive is “Tour 20”.
 The book’s write-up gives a brief history of Taliesin, as well as telling you that you can take a tour at Taliesin (really, the Hillside Home School) for $1.
 In addition it tells you that you could take in a “moving picture, Sun.
 3 p.m., included in tour fee; otherwise 50¢ per person.“

-The birch trees grew there over 15 years, but they were killed after Wright expanded the room above: the new construction meant that the trees now grew through an interior room.
+The birch trees grew there over 15 years, but Wright’s expansion of the room above killed them: the new construction meant that the trees now grew through an interior room.
 Perhaps he did this just because he wanted to see the effect (and not worry about killing them).
 In fact, this was not the first time Wright’s expansion of his home killed a tree: his expansion at his first home and studio in Oak Park, Illinois, resulted in the death of a Willow tree.

 Originally published on September 9, 2021.